llm-workflow-engine/llm-workflow-engine/docs/initial_setup.rst

 Database
 -----------------------------------------------

 The API backend requires a database server to store conversation data.
-The wrapper leverages `SQLAlchemy <https://www.sqlalchemy.org/>`_ for this.
+LWE leverages `SQLAlchemy <https://www.sqlalchemy.org/>`_ for this.

 The simplest supported database is `SQLite <https://www.sqlite.org/>`_ (which is already installed on most modern operating systems), but you can use any database that is supported by SQLAlchemy.